FarisDou/Microsoft-Sentinel-SIEM/README.md

 ![4MDWsCNOfs](https://user-images.githubusercontent.com/109401839/235292805-0fac1e01-6461-471b-98e6-c98ead18fdbe.png)

-On the bottom left, we can click "Investigation"  and it will show us a nice infographic of the attack to the host.
+On the bottom left, we can click "Investigation"  and it will show us a nice infographic of the attack on the host.

 ![FZIXPOncAT](https://user-images.githubusercontent.com/109401839/235293224-ad6cf8a4-3069-42b0-b83b-a20adf271e6d.png)

 - Now, we can delete that test incident alert and the test alert, we are going to import a bunch of the real queries.

-> If this portion did not work for you, as in the query did not result in any incidents.
-You can remote into your VM and purposely fail the login attempt 10x in order to generate the incident !
+> If this portion did not work for you, as the query did not result in any incidents.
+You can remote into your VM and purposely fail the login attempt 10x in order to generate the incident!

-- Now download the query rule list to make life easier !
+- Now download the query rule list to make life easier!

 ---